daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 - Scalability and performance
 - Security and compliance
 - Reliability and high availability
+- Cluster-to-cluster asynchronous replication across Regions

 ## AWS Glue

 AWS Glue is a serverless ETL service that is useful to prepare and transform data for analytics.

+For managing costs, you can allocate Data Processing Units (DPUs) for optimal scaling.

 ### Features